DaveGee/datadog-cpu/readme.md

     - [x] Identify load events in the front (heavy load = 2min+ @ >1.0, recovery = 2min+ @ <1.0)
     - [x] Keep track of each heavy load or recovery event with timestamps
 - [x] Display load in line graph + display current load
-- [ ] Display heavy loads in the graph
-- [ ] Display events (load + recovery) -> pass recent alerts to the chart
+- [x] Display events (load + recovery) -> pass recent alerts to the chart
+- [x] Display the current load in a separate component (isolate polling?)
+- [x] Add a simulation button to work on the UI
 - [ ] Alert each time there's a detected change (desktop alert? other?)
 - [ ] Add a loading indicator for when is the next update (10s) indicating how old is the update
-- [x] Display the current load in a separate component (isolate polling?)
-- [x] Add a simulation button to work on the UI
+- [ ] Show if there's an active alert, and since when
+- [ ] Show event history (timeline)
+- [ ] Show bar chart of events for a typical day
+- [ ] Make it a bit more beautiful

 ### Misc

-- [] No types (TS would be nice) to test for robustness.
+- No types (TS would be nice) to test for robustness.
 Did not add tests for JS objects
-- [] Trusting that the API returns what it says.
+- Trusting that the API returns what it says.
 Not handling API errors, timeouts, or data misalignments

 ## Architecture & UX